sds/scss-lint/lib/scss_lint/linter/README.md

       - font
 ```

-Note that values like `inherit` and `transparent` will not be reported, as they
+Note that values like `currentColor`, `inherit`, and `transparent` will not be
-are special kinds of values that convey additional meaning.
+reported, as they are special kinds of values that convey additional meaning.

 Configuration Option | Description
 ---------------------|---------------------------------------------------------